speedy012/chair-kidz-mod-3-challenge-practice/README.md

 ![Example](assets/demo3.gif)

-* If a kid'z vote hits -5, they will be deleted from the DOM AS WELL AS the database, requiring a DELETE request sent to the backend that requires the `kid_id`.
+* If a kid'z vote hits -5, they will be deleted from the DOM *as well as* the database, requiring a DELETE request sent to the backend that requires the `kid_id`.

   ![Example](assets/demo4.gif)